powsybl/powsybl.github.io/docs/micro-services/index.md

 ```

 Four services have been built:
- - Config service which is responsible for centralizing configuration of all others services.
+ - The Config service.
+It centralizes configuration of all others services.
 It is implemented using [Spring Cloud Config](https://spring.io/projects/spring-cloud-config).
- - Discovery service which is responsible for service registry.
+ - The Discovery service.
+It is a service registry.
 It is implemented using [Netflix Eureka](https://github.com/Netflix/eureka).
- - Storage service, is a low level web service responsible for file system like data storage.
+ - The Storage service.
+It is a low level web service responsible for file system like data storage.
- - Network service rely on Storage service and allow network data query.
+ - The Network service.
+It holds the main API that allows querying network data and relies on the Storage service.

 ## Services configuration

 ### AFS configuration

-Create `$HOME/.itools/config.yml` and add following configuration to add MapDB storage named 'test':
+Create `$HOME/.itools/config.yml` and add the following configuration to add a MapDB storage drive named 'test':

 ```yaml
 mapdb-app-file-system: